A season of joy -- and caution -- kicks off in New Orleans

 “Having a Mardi Gras, and a successful and healthy Mardi Gras, is as important to this region’s mental health as it is important to the economic health of this city,” added James Reiss, an official with the Rex Organization, a 150-year-old Carnival group.

+Still, in a season known for excess, the virus prompted restraint.
+At Bywater Bakery, owner Chaya Conrad usually has a daylong block party with live music to mark the beginning of Carnival season.
+After a “virtual” recorded concert last year, she had planned to have a band play Thursday.
+But after the virus sickened many of her employees over Christmas, she canceled the band.
+Instead, a piano player on a flatbed truck played as customers snapped up King Cakes.

+“I don’t need the musicians getting sick.
+I don’t need my customers getting sick and I don’t need my other half of my staff getting sick,” Conrad said.
+“When this dies down then we’ll have the big block party.”

-In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to gather Thursday night at a cavernous streetcar barn and board one of the historic St. Charles line cars along with a small brass band.
-Vaccinations were required in keeping with city regulations and seating on the streetcar was to be limited and spaced.
+In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to gather Thursday night and board one of the historic St. Charles line streetcars along with a small brass band.
+Vaccinations were required and seating on the streetcar was to be limited and spaced.
 And, in addition to the traditional over-the-eye costume masks, riders were equipped with face coverings to prevent viral spread.

-Larger, more opulent parades will follow in February as Mardi Gras nears and the city attempts to leaven the season’s joy with caution.
+Larger, more opulent parades will follow in February as Mardi Gras nears.

 “It was certainly the right thing to do to cancel last year,” said Dr. Susan Hassig, a Tulane University epidemiologist who also is a member of the Krewe of Muses, and who rides each year on a huge float in the Muses parade.
 “We didn’t have vaccines.
 There was raging and very serious illness all over the place.”